liamgines/screenshot/README.md

 screenshot
 ========

-A screen capture tool for Windows written in C.
+A screen capture tool for Windows.

 ![Demo](demo.gif)